jamsic/ru-wordnet/README.md

 Example file is test.py

-Steps to success:
+Your steps to success:

-install package via pip install wiki-ru-wordnet
+1. install package via pip install wiki-ru-wordnet

-download and run test.py
+2. download and run test.py

-enjoy!
+3. enjoy!

+The rest of the code might be a little bit outdated.

 Note: originally developed with python 3.4, take care of unicode if you are using python2!